mutinex/mmm-eval/docs/index.md

 ## 📄 License

-This project is licensed under the MIT License - see the [License](about/license.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [License](about/license.md) file for details.

 ---